notHulK11/CantoCaptions/README.md

  - Traditional Characters
  - .srt format

-This subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dicitonaries.
+This subtitle format is chosen because of its wide-ranging compatibility especially with language learning tools such as pop-up dictionaries.

 > [!NOTE]
 > There are also some subtitles that don't have respective audio follow the given conventions.